 Co-Chair and Leader in Running Fitness: Claire

 I’ve been running for a couple of years now and ran my first marathon last year and looking forward to competing in London and Brighton marathons later this year.
 I’m hoping to improve my 5K too!

-Secretary and Kit Orders: Graham
+Co-Chair and Kit orders: Graham

-started running about four years ago, soon after moving to Brighton.
+I started running about four years ago, soon after moving to Brighton.
 I had just watched the marathon that year and was so inspired.
-At the same time I was also struggling to climb the stairs to my office on the 5th floor and knew I had to try it!
+At the same time, I was also struggling to climb the stairs to my office on the 5th floor and knew I had to try it!
 I started jogging before heading nervously to my first Parkrun where I did much better than expected.
 From then I was hooked!
 Fast forward a few years and I’ve now done three 10Ks, and two half-marathons, each time getting a PB.
 I’ve always been a social creature and joining the Frontrunners has made running so much better, having a chat along the way and keeping me accountable for turning up!

 I took up running around 8 years ago as a way to control my weight which had steadily increased after quitting smoking a few years previously.
 My first organised race was in 2015 the Royal Parks Half Marathon, and I have been addicted ever since.
 I love the freedom of running, no planning, no specialist equipment needed, just my legs, a good pair of running trainers and off I go.
 I often find that I use my time running as thinking time, working things out, mulling things over in my head or simply not thinking at all.
-As a gay man it is important to me to be part of such a diverse and accepting group of runners, where everyone is welcome regardless of ability.
+As a gay man, it is important to me to be part of such a diverse and accepting group of runners, where everyone is welcome regardless of ability.

 Race Secretary: Ernie